Exact Joint Sparse Frequency Recovery via Optimization Methods: Introduction

-In the single measurement vector (SMV) case where $L=1$, this frequency recovery problem is known as line spectral estimation and has wide applications in communications, radar, sonar, seismology, astronomy and so on \cite{stoica2005spectral,wang2006spectral}.
-With complete data, Prony's method can recover the frequencies once $K\leq\frac{N}{2}$ by root-finding regardless of the values of the frequencies (see, e.g., \cite{blu2008sparse}).
-However, it does not work in the presence of missing data and is sensitive to measurement noise.
-With the development of sparse signal representation and later the compressed sensing (CS) concept \cite{candes2006robust, donoho2006compressed}, which studies the recovery of a sparse signal from a number of linear measurements much less than its ambient dimension, sparse methods for frequency recovery have been popular in the past decade.
-But unfortunately, the frequencies of interest are usually assumed to lie on a fixed grid of the frequency domain $\bT$ because the development of CS so far has been focused on signals that can be sparsely represented under a finite discrete dictionary.
-Under the aforementioned assumption the observation model (\ref{formu:observmodel1}) can be written into an underdetermined system of linear equations and then sparse methods are applied to solve the sparse signal involved whose support corresponds to the frequency set $\cT$.
-Typical sparse methods include combinatorial optimization or $\ell_0$ (pseudo-)norm minimization, its convex relaxation or $\ell_1$ norm minimization, and greed methods such as orthogonal matching pursuit (OMP) \cite{donoho2003optimally,tropp2007signal}.
-The $\ell_0$ minimization has the best theoretical guarantee, typically ensuring exact recovery once $K\leq\frac{M}{2}$, however, it is NP-hard and cannot be practically solved.
-In conventional wisdom, the maximal $K$ allowed in the $\ell_1$ minimization and OMP for guaranteed exact recovery is inversely proportional to a metric called coherence which, however, increases dramatically as the grid gets fine.
-On the other hand, due to the grid selection, basis mismatches become a major problem of CS-based methods and many modifications have been proposed to alleviate this drawback (see, e.g., \cite{hu2012compressed,yang2012robustly, yang2013off,austin2013dynamic}).
-A breakthrough came up recently.
-Cand\`{e}s and Fernandez-Granda \cite{candes2013towards} deal directly with the continuous frequency recovery problem and therefore completely eliminate the basis mismatches.
-In particular, they consider the complete data case and show that the frequencies can be exactly recovered via convex optimization once any two frequencies are separate by at least $\frac{4}{N}$.
-That means, up to $K=\frac{N}{4}$ frequencies can be recovered within a polynomial time under the frequency separation condition.
-The convex optimization is based on the so-called total variation norm or atomic norm which extends the $\ell_1$ norm to the continuous frequency setting and is formulated as semidefinite programming (SDP) \cite{aleksanyan1944real,chandrasekaran2012convex}.
-Inspired by \cite{candes2013towards}, Tang {\em et al.} \cite{tang2012compressed} study the problem of continuous frequency recovery from partial observations (i.e., incomplete data) based on the atomic norm minimization.
-Under the same frequency separation condition, they show that a number of $M\geq O\sbra{K\log K\log N}$ randomly located measurements is sufficient to guarantee exact recovery with high probability.
-Several subsequent works on this topic have been done and an incomplete list includes \cite{bhaskar2013atomic,candes2013super,chen2013robust,azais2013spike,tang2013near,yang2014gridless}.
+With the development of sparse signal representation and later the compressed sensing (CS) concept \cite{candes2006robust, donoho2006compressed}, sparse (for $L=1$) and joint sparse (for $L>1$) methods for frequency recovery have been popular in the past decade.
+In these methods, however, the frequencies of interest are usually assumed to lie on a fixed grid on $\bT$ because the development of CS so far has been focused on signals that can be sparsely represented under a finite discrete dictionary.
+Under the on-grid assumption, the observation model in (\ref{formu:observmodel1}) can be written into an underdetermined system of linear equations and CS methods are applied to solve an involved sparse signal whose support is finally identified as the frequency set $\cT$.
+Typical sparse methods include combinatorial optimization or $\ell_0$ (pseudo-)norm minimization, its convex relaxation or $\ell_1$ norm minimization, and greedy methods such as orthogonal matching pursuit (OMP) as well as their joint sparse counterparts \cite{donoho2003optimally,tropp2007signal,malioutov2005sparse,chen2006theoretical,hyder2010direction, eldar2010average}.
+While the $\ell_0$ minimization can exploit sparsity to the greatest extent possible, it is NP-hard and cannot be practically solved.
+The maximal $K$ allowed in $\ell_1$ minimization and OMP for guaranteed exact recovery is inversely proportional to a metric called coherence which, however, increases dramatically as the grid gets fine.
+Moveover, grid mismatches become a major problem of CS-based methods though several modifications have been proposed to alleviate this drawback (see, e.g., \cite{hu2012compressed,yang2012robustly, yang2013off,austin2013dynamic}).